Krystyna Borkowska: Playing with Space and Time

 The topic of this issue of ZONE NY is “gift.”
 I wonder what was the most wonderful gift you’ve ever received or you would like to receive in the future?

-Big, empty space with irregular shape that would really be a gift to myself.
+Big, empty space with irregular shape would really be a gift to myself.
 First, to be in an empty space and slowly work with that space.
 The walls would be irregular, but they would put sense into this irregularity, a certain order.
 Sometimes, even in the studio when I was preparing for this show and just planning and putting two pieces together, something sits between those two or three pieces, which means that the space is organized, but dynamic.

 It’s like a constellation.
 Sometimes we see a fragment, and we sense part of a structure.
 We see a glimpse, yet we can kind of sense the whole.
 It’s like a multidimensionality.
 Our senses are limitless if you put these together: memory, intuition, space sensitivity, volume, shape, light, and time.
 All these are penetrating the reality and we respond to it.